502nd Infantry Regiment (United States)

 The 502nd Infantry Regiment (502nd IR), previously titled the 502nd Parachute Infantry Regiment (502nd PIR), is an infantry regiment of the United States Army.
 The regiment was established shortly after U.S. entry into World War II, and was assigned as a regiment of the 101st Airborne Division, "The Screaming Eagles", one of the most decorated formations of the U.S. Army.
 The regiment saw substantial action in the European Theater of World War II and was inactivated in 1945, shortly after the end of the war.
 Reactivating in a new form in 1956, the 502nd Infantry has served in the Vietnam War, the Persian Gulf War, Iraq War, War in Afghanistan, and Operation Inherent Resolve in Iraq.
 Since 1974, the regiment has been classified as an Air Assault unit.

-Currently, its 1st and 2nd battalions are active.
-Both battalions are assigned to the 2nd Brigade Combat Team, 101st Airborne Division (Air Assault).
+Currently, 1st Battalion & 2nd Battalion are active, both assigned to the 2nd Brigade Combat Team, 101st Airborne Division (Air Assault).

 History

 World War II

 The original 48-man Parachute Test Platoon was formed at Fort Benning, Georgia.
 Four parachute infantry battalions were planned to follow.

 On 1 July 1941, the 502d Parachute Infantry Battalion was activated at Fort Benning under the command of Major George P. Howell, under orders dated 15 April.
-He'd been the former executive officer of the 501st Parachute Infantry Battalion (not to be confused with the later 501st Parachute Infantry Regiment).
-This new unit was initially composed of two skeleton companies sliced off from the 501st.
-The unit lacked everything from parachutes to small arms.
-This kept the 502d understrength until more men could be recruited at Fort Jackson, South Carolina and Fort Bragg, North Carolina.
-Plans for the next two battalions (503d and 504th) had to be put on hold because there were no more men or equipment on hand at Benning.
+Howell had served as executive officer of the 501st PIB (not to be confused with the later 501st Parachute Infantry Regiment).
+Initially composed of two skeleton companies sliced off from the 501st, the 502d lacked much, from parachutes to small arms.
+This kept the battalion understrength until more men could be recruited at Fort Jackson, South Carolina, and Fort Bragg, North Carolina.
+Activation of the next two battalions, the 503d and 504th, was put on hold until October 1941 because there were no more men or equipment on hand at Benning.

-The Japanese Attack on Pearl Harbor on 7 December 1941 and the German declaration of war on the U.S. on 11 December 1941, prompted an acceleration of every kind of military planning.
+The Japanese attack on Pearl Harbor on 7 December 1941 and the German declaration of war on the United States four days later accelerated every kind of military planning.
 On 30 January 1942, realizing a battalion was too small to conduct offensive operations and survive to fight again, the War Department hurriedly authorized the activation of four Army parachute regiments.
-A month later, on 2 March 1942, the 502d Parachute Infantry Regiment (PIR) was activated from the assets of the 502nd Battalion.
-Each company (A, B and C) provided the nucleus of the three battalions.
-The 502nd became the only one of the four parachute infantry battalions to have an unbroken tie to the later regiment of the same number.
-Staying in command, Howell was promoted to Colonel but left that same month to command Benning's parachute school.
-He passed command to his executive officer, Lieutenant colonel George Van Horn Moseley, Jr. who would command for the next two years.
+On 24 February 1942, each of the three companies of the 502d was consolidated with a company in the 1st Battalion of the new regiment, which bore the same numerical designation.
+The 502d PIR, less the 1st Battalion, was officially activated on 2 March 1942; Howell was promoted to colonel and appointed commander, but left that same month to command Benning's parachute school.
+He passed command to his executive officer, Lieutenant Colonel George Van Horn Moseley Jr., who would command for the next two years.